tkelly1107/Emergency-Warning-App/README.md

 <sub>[random and time is part of Python base package so there should be no need to install these]</sub>

+The Python file for this code can be found in the code folder as "googlereviewautoscraper.py"

 ## Install packages
 **PyMongo, Pandas, google_play_scraper, pprint, datetime, tzlocal, openpyxl**